Online version: February 2021

-The NFRD has introduced, for large listed companies, the obligation to publish a NFPS.
+The NFRD has introduced, for large, listed companies, the obligation to publish a NFPS.

 The NFRD was transposed into French law by Order no. 2017-1180 of July 19, 2017, which amended Article L. 225-102-1 of the French Commercial Code.

-Article L. 225-102-1 paragraph I of the French Commercial Code provides that “a non-financial performance statement is included in the management report [...] when the total balance sheet or revenues and the number of employees exceed thresholds set by decree of the Conseil d’Etat”.
+Article L. 225-102-1 paragraph I of the French Commercial Code states that “a non-financial performance statement is included in the management report [...] when the total balance sheet or revenues and the number of employees exceed thresholds set by decree of the Conseil d’Etat”.

 Paragraph II specifies that “the companies mentioned in paragraph I that prepare consolidated financial statements in accordance with Article L. 233-16 are required to publish a consolidated non-financial performance statement when the total balance sheet or turnover and the number of employees of all the companies included in the scope of consolidation exceed the thresholds mentioned in paragraph I”.

 The French Commercial Code thus sets out the thresholds applicable to French companies (which differ from those set out in the NFRD, which applies to large companies that are public-interest entities - i.e., listed companies - with an average number of employees over the fiscal year of more than 500 people):